isolver/OpenHandWrite/README.md

 to people wanting to segment digitized pen data into sentences, words, letters, ...

-[Documentation](https://github.com/isolver/MarkWrite/blob/master/docs/MarkWrite 0.1 User Manual.pdf) is currently available in PDF format.
+[Documentation](https://github.com/isolver/MarkWrite/blob/master/docs/MarkWrite 0.1 User Guide.pdf) is currently available in PDF format.

 # Installation / Running
 Currently only Windows 7 / 8 have been tested with the app; other environments may work but who knows.

+## Windows 7 / 8 Executable

+Standalone versions of MarkWrite for Windows 7/8 32bit and [64bit](https://github.com/isolver/MarkWrite/releases/download/v0.1.0/MarkWrite.0.1.64bit.zip) are available.
+In this case Python does not need to be installed on the computer being used; it is included in the MarkWrite program folder.
+To use the exe, download one of the .zip archived MarkWrite program folders, uncompress it, and then launch MarkWrite.exe in the folder.

 ## Running from Source
 The source code can be downloaded and MarkWrite can be run from a